Trrnts/Trrnts/README.md

 Trrnts is the front page for the BitTorrent network, providing insights through interactive analytics and data visualizations that leverage the DHT protocol.
 The project is currently being developed in Hack reactor

-If you want to have a look at this awsome project check our deployed app http://trrnts.azurewebsites.net
+If you want to have a look at this awesome project check our deployed app http://trrnts.azurewebsites.net

 Authors